1970 and 1971

 SEPTEMBER

-*25th September Aylesbury: David performs with Michael Ronson, Mick 'Woody' Woodmansey and Trevor Bolder.
-Also Tom Parker (ex The Animals) on piano.
+*25th September Aylesbury: David performs for the first time with all three Spiders: Mick Ronson, Mick 'Woody' Woodmansey and Trevor Bolder.
+Also Tom Parker (ex The Animals) joins the band on piano.
+Support band America cancelled.
 Read the transcription of the show.

 OCTOBER